oracle-livelabs/weblogic/webcenter-content/wcc-records/initialize-environment/initialize-environment.md

 ## Introduction

-In this lab we will review and startup all components required to successfully run this workshop.
+In this lab, we will review and startup all components required to successfully run this workshop.

 *Estimated Time:* 30 Minutes.